techprav2010/SFND_3D_Object_Tracking/README.md

 * Several examples (2-3) have been identified and described in detail.
 The assertion that the TTC is off has been based on manually estimating the distance to the rear of the preceding vehicle from a top view perspective of the Lidar points.

-Observation: TTC Lidar increases evne though the vehicle in front is braking.
+Observation: TTC Lidar increases even though the vehicle in front is braking and distance between ego and front car is reducing.
+In this case actually TTC should decrease,if we handle the outliers correctly.

 ### case 1 : AKAZE_FREAK_MAT_FLANN_SEL_KNN_DES_BINARY DES_BINARY_0003 to 0004
 ![output/AKAZE_FREAK_MAT_FLANN_SEL_KNN_DES_BINARY_0003.png](output/AKAZE_FREAK_MAT_FLANN_SEL_KNN_DES_BINARY_0003.png)